The Academic Honor Code and Social Code

 - Purposely providing false, inaccurate, or misleading information to a College official(s) or faculty member(s).

-- Failure to comply with the reasonable request of a College official(s) or faculty member(s), including a request to identify oneself or honor the terms of a College no-contact agreement/order.
+- Failure to comply with the reasonable request of a College official(s) or faculty member(s), including a request to identify oneself or honor the terms of a College directive, including a no-contact agreement/order.

 - Threats or behavior that endanger the health and safety of oneself or others.
 Examples include, but are not limited to: destroying, misusing, or tampering with fire safety equipment; unauthorized climbing on College buildings and structures; throwing objects out of windows; reckless operation of a motor vehicle; possession of explosives or dangerous chemicals; and possession of firearms, ammunition, or other weapons (unless approved by and safely stored with the Office of Safety and Security).

-- Violation of federal, state, or local statutes.
+- Violation of federal, state, or local laws, including ordinances, regulations and statutes.

 - Disruption of the orderly processes of the College, involving obstruction of teaching, research, administration, disciplinary proceedings, or other College activities, including its public-service activities.
 Actions disruptive to the orderly processes of the College include, but are not limited to: